Udara01/cogent-event/README.md

 # 🌐 Frontend Setup
 1. Install Frontend Dependencies
-Open a terminal and navigate to the cogent-frontend folder:
+<h2> Open a terminal and navigate to the cogent-frontend folder:</h2>
-    cd cogent-frontend
+    --cd cogent-frontend

 Install the required dependencies, including Next.js and Tailwind CSS:
     npm install